koakuma-chan/kek/README.md

 # kek

-A repository serialized inspired by yek.
+A repository serializer inspired by yek.

 ## Usage